top of page

 Two ways to measure SaaS churn: customer or logo churn, and revenue churn

+These two different churn metrics tell you if your business is losing customers, cash, or both.
 Of course, losing a customer means losing revenue, but losing revenue doesn’t always mean you lost a customer.
 There’s a complex dynamic between customers and revenue in a subscription-based SaaS business, and you gain valuable knowledge by looking at both metrics together.

-The dynamic between revenue churn (specifically, net revenue churn) and customer churn tells you the most about your business.
+The dynamic between revenue churn (specifically, net revenue churn) and customer churn tells you the most about your SaaS business.
 Changes in your subscriber numbers aren’t usually congruent with changes in revenue.

 For example, say you lose 5% of your customers, who account for 5% of your revenue in a given month.
 Fortunately, your remaining customers upgrade to a new feature set you launched and revenue from those accounts increases 5%.
+Your net revenue churn for that period is actually 0 despite having 5% customer churn.

 “Revenue churn is a huge indicator of growth potential,” writes Justin Talerico, co-founder of SaaS advisory Beacon9.
 “That’s because, even when companies have significant customer churn, they can overcome it with expansion revenue.”